netobserv/documents/cncf/CNCF project - GTR.md

 Optionally, Kafka can be used at a pre-ingestion stage for a production-grade, high-availability deployment (e.g, using Strimzi).

-Optionally, the eBPF agents can integrate with [bpfman](https://bpfman.io/).
-By doing so, the highly privileged operations, such as loading bpf programs in the kernel, are delegated to bpfman.
-It allows to run the eBPF agent unprivileged.

-Finally, several services require TLS certificates, which are generally provided by cert-manager or OpenShift Service Certificates.
+Finally, several services require TLS certificates, which by default are provided by cert-manager.

 **Describe how the project implements Identity and Access Management.**

 On the ingestion side, there is no Identity and Access Management other than with the components service accounts themselves, associated with RBAC permissions.

-On the consuming side, NetObserv does not implement by itself Identity and Access Management, however all queries run against Loki or Prometheus forward the Authorization header, delegating this aspect to those backends.
+On the consuming side, NetObserv does not implement by itself Identity and Access Management, however, when deployed as a plugin, all queries run against Loki or Prometheus forward the Authorization header, delegating this aspect to those backends.
 In a production-grade environment, Thanos and the Loki Operator can be used to enable multi-tenancy.
-This is how it is implemented in OpenShift.

 **Describe how the project has addressed sovereignty.**